Buying Guides · Last updated 2 June 2026

 What to expect:

-- Loan-to-value: Most lenders will offer up to 70-80% LTV for residents.
-Non-residents may find slightly lower LTV ratios, typically around 60-70%.
+• Loan-to-value: Most lenders will offer up to 70 to 80% LTV for residents.
+Non-residents may find slightly lower LTV ratios, typically around 60 to 70%.

-- Term: Standard mortgage terms of 20-30 years are common.
+• Term: Standard mortgage terms of 20 to 30 years are common.

-- Currency: Mortgages are denominated in Gibraltar pounds (pegged at parity to GBP), which removes currency risk for UK-based buyers.
+• Currency: Mortgages are denominated in Gibraltar pounds, which are pegged at parity to GBP.
+This removes currency risk for UK-based buyers.

-We recommend getting a mortgage agreement in principle before you start seriously viewing properties.
-This gives you clarity on your budget and strengthens your position when making an offer.
+Getting a mortgage agreement in principle before you start seriously viewing properties gives you clarity on your budget and strengthens your position when making an offer.

 Step 6: Surveys and Due Diligence

 As with any property purchase, a survey is strongly recommended.
 Gibraltar has a mix of older buildings, some dating back centuries, and modern developments.
-A qualified surveyor will identify any structural issues, damp problems, or maintenance concerns.
+A qualified surveyor will identify any structural issues, damp problems, or maintenance concerns before you are committed.

-Your lawyer will also carry out title searches to confirm ownership, check for any charges or encumbrances on the property, and ensure all planning permissions are in order.
-Given Gibraltar's compact size, most of this can be completed quickly.
+Your lawyer will carry out title searches to confirm ownership, check for any charges or encumbrances on the property, and ensure all planning permissions are in order.
+The Town Planning Department is the relevant authority for planning matters.
+Given Gibraltar's compact size, most searches can be completed quickly.

 Step 7: Completion and Moving In

 On completion day, the balance of the purchase price is transferred, the keys are handed over, and the property is yours.
-Your lawyer will register the transfer with the Land Property Services at the Land Registry.
+Your lawyer will register the transfer with Land Property Services (LPS), which is the Government of Gibraltar department that runs the Land Registry function.

 If you are relocating to Gibraltar, you will also need to: